-It is possible that further information that your operating system, your browser and/or other of your technologies provide to our web servers, we process at short notice to provide the websites.
+It is possible that we process further information that your operating system, your browser and/or other of your technologies provide to our web servers, at short notice to provide the websites.
 The legal basis for this is also Art.
 6 para.
 1 lit. f EU GDPR.

 On our websites, we use services and technologies to store information on your terminal device and/or technologies to access information that is already stored on your terminal device.
 These technologies can be cookies, for example.
 Cookies are text files and/or entries in the browser’s own database, which assigns the browser you are using by a characteristic string.
 In the process, certain information flows between the entity that sets the cookie and your terminal device.

 Cookies and other services may contain data that make it possible to recognize the device used.
 In some cases, cookies and other technologies only contain information about certain settings, which are not personally identifiable.

 You can reject or technically prevent some services, provided that your browser allows this.
 However, we would like to point out that in this case you will not be able to use all functions of our website to their full extent.